dotlang/language/README.md

 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.
 - You can not have methods with the same name in a single class.
-- There is no default value.
+- There is no default value for method arguments.
 If some parameter is not passed, it's value will be `nil`.
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`).
 - Value of a variable before initialization is `nil`.
 You can also return `nil` when you want to indicate invalid state for a variable.
 - When a variable is nil and we call one of it's type's methods, the method will be called normally with nil `this`.
-If we try to read it's fields, it will crash (like Objective-C).
+If we try to read it's fields, it will crash.
 - If a method has no body, you can still call it and it will return `nil`.
 You can also call methods on a `nil` variable and as long as methods don't need `this` fields, it's fine.

 ###Exposoing

 - You can use `=>` notation when defining a variable to denote it will handle a set of method call/fields.
 This set is specified by one or more classes: `MyClass v1 => MetaClass1, MetaClass2;`
-In above example, all public methods/fields of `MetaClass1` and `MetaClass2` will be added to current cass which will be delegated to method with same signature in `v1`.
+In above example, all public methods/fields of `MetaClass1` and `MetaClass2` will be added to current class and will be delegated to method with same signature in `v1` field.
 - You can use variable type as exposed type so this will expose all public methods and fields of the variable:
 `MyClass c1 => MyClass;` or `MyClass c1 =>;` for shortcut.
 - If a method is empty in `MyClass`, the container class can provide an implementation for it.
 This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass`.

 ###Operators

-Classes can override all the valid operators on them. `int` class defined operator `+` and `-` and many others (math, comparison, ...).
+Classes can override all the valid operators on them. `int` class defines operator `+` and `-` and many others (math, comparison, ...).
 This is not specific to `int` and any other class can do this.

 ###Anonymous struct (tuple)

-Functions can only return one value but that one value can be an anonymous struct containing multiple values.
+Functions can only return one value but that one value can be an anonymous struct (tuple) containing multiple values.
 Note that field names are required and should be mentioned or inferable.
-The only special thing that compiler does for it is to handle literals.
+The only special thing that compiler does here is to handle literals.
 Also compiler automatically creates them for you when you call a function or return something:

 ```
 type myt := (int x, float f);  //defining tuple, field names are required